Police: Mom of 3 tried to kick boyfriend out before he killed her

-HOUSTON, Texas (KTRK) --Police have charged a man with murder for killing his girlfriend and then turning the gun on himself.
+HOUSTON, Texas (KTRK) --Police have charged a man with murder for killing his girlfriend.

-Michael Parker is accused of murdering 33-year-old Karkea Crenshaw.
+Michael Parker is accused of shooting 33-year-old Karkea Crenshaw.

 He is alive, still in the hospital in critical condition after police say he tried to also take his own life.